backend-developers-ltd/ComputeHorde/README.md

 ## How to dump the logs

+The ComputeHorde software starts several Docker containers, with layout differing slightly between the miner and the validator.

+### Miner logs

-The ComputeHorde software starts several Docker containers.
-The most relevant logs are from containers with names ending in `app-1`.
+The most relevant logs are from the container with a name ending in `app-1`.

-To view these logs:
-1. SSH into the machine (validator or miner).
+1. SSH into the miner machine.
 1. Run `docker ps` to find the name of the appropriate container (e.g., `compute_horde_miner-app-1`).
 1. Run `docker logs CONTAINER_NAME`.

+### Validator logs

+1. SSH into the validator machine.
+1. Navigate to the directory where the docker compose yaml file is located.
+1. Run `docker compose logs`.

 ## How to restart the services